 Your goal probably shouldn’t be to win the race (you are just starting out).
 Instead, your goal could be to run the entire 5K without walking.
 That would be an amazing result for someone just starting!
 Or your goal could simply be to finish the race while running more than you walk.
 That’s great too!
 Set yourself a challenging, but achievable goal and create a plan to make it happen.
 Before you know it, you’ll be jogging around your neighborhood like a fitness vet.

-If you do decide to train for the 5k, try to increase the amount of time you can jog without stopping maintaining a steady, constant pace.
+If you do decide to train for the 5k, start by running for short stretches and then slowly increase the amount of time you can jog without stopping maintaining a steady, constant pace.
 Practice setting a conservative pace that you can keep up for 5 kilometers, rather than trying to sprint and tire yourself out.
 Listen to your body and don’t try to push too hard, too fast.
 Overtraining can lead to injuries, and doesn’t work as well as slow, steady progress.
 The turtle did beat the hare, remember?

 Don’t forget to use Pacer’s GPS tracking to track your runs so you can visualize your practice runs!
 That way you’ll feel confident that when the race comes, it won’t be anything you haven’t done before.

 To add jogging to your walking routine, start small and slow and gradually increase your intensity over time.
 If you find you’re feeling very sore or tired, dial down the intensity for a little while until you’re feeling great again, then try pushing a little more.

 Start by jogging in short intervals and gradually increase your jogging intervals and decrease your walking intervals until you’re jogging nonstop over a good distance.
 Once you’re comfortably into a jogging routine, you can try increasing the intensity by adding fast running intervals!